Nandinee-Sharma/Calculator/README.md

-A basic UI-friendly responsive Calculator application, have fun doing fun calculations!
+A basic UI-friendly responsive Calculator application, have fun doing calculations!